-- Ceramic braces cost more than wire braces.
+- Ceramic braces cost more than wire ones.

 - Staining can be an issue as the colored bands can stain quickly if they aren’t properly taken care of.
 You have to avoid foods that can stain and maintain good oral health.

-- Ceramic braces cannot be advised when excessive stresses are involved.
-Ceramic braces are a bit fragile when compared to metal braces.
+- They cannot be advised when excessive stresses are involved since they are a bit fragile when compared to metal braces.
 Brackets can crack.

 Ceramic Braces Cost

-- Ceramic braces cost more than the other types of braces, due to their excellent aesthetics.
-Ceramic braces are priced between $4000 to $8000 depending on the your case.
+- Ceramic braces cost more than the other types, due to their excellent aesthetics.
+They are priced between $4000 to $8000 depending on the your case.
 Metallic braces, on the other hand can cost you between $500 to $7000.
-If you have any questions, we are happy to help you select affordable braces for your needs.
+If you have any questions, we are happy to help you select an affordable option for your needs.

 Ceramic braces in Brooklyn, New York

-- Since ceramic braces require a lot of care and planning, you must choose your dentist carefully.
+- Since these devices require a lot of care and planning, you must choose your dentist carefully.
 If you are looking for ceramic braces for your young child, Dr. Elan Kaufman will be delighted to help you near to the Kings Highway stop on the B and Q Lines.
 We are close by.
 Call us to make an appointment.